Southwestern Chicken Taco Soup

 - 8 oz green tomatillo salsa recipe on this site or use store-bought

 - 2 bay leaves

-- 8 cups chicken stock homemade or low-sodium store-bought
+- 8 cups chicken stock from rotisserie chicken or low-sodium broth

 - 1 pound cooked shredded or diced chicken breast

 - fresh cilantro

 - fried tortilla strips